Ashley McBryde announces The Devil I Know Tour

 Ashley McBryde is hitting the road on her The Devil I Know Tour this October.

-Corey Kent, Willie Jones, Kasey Tyndall and other rising country artists will open on select dates.
+Corey Kent, Will Jones, Kasey Tyndall and other rising country artists will open on select dates.

 "About time this devil hits the road for a proper run of shows...
 The Devil I Know Tour presented by @ariatinternational kicks off in the states this October, then we're finally headed back to the UK!
 AND, I'm bringing a few friends with me along the way.
 Y'all...
 I can't wait for this one," Ashley shares on Instagram.

-Note: (A previous version of this story published on 8/7/23 erroneously identified performer Will Jones as Willie Jones.
-The text above has been updated to correct the error.)